JGarnerDev/telephono-ecommerce/ReadMe.md

   - be alerted of new inventory
   - can confirm the details of my purchase once made

+## Testing

+In general, I will use the Jest library for testing, with Sinon brought in for mocking and observing data.

+### Testing Commands

+Test packages are separated between server and client.
+To run all tests pertaining to the back end or the front end, first use the console to change directories...

+> cd ./server

+or

+> cd ./client

+Then run this command

+> npm test

 ## Todo List

 1. Setting up the server